marcouderzo/CSDemoParser/Worklog.md

 ```

 The `ShowPlayerInfo()` function is called.
 Printing the player position is redundant, as it is already logged in Entity.
-Therefore we comment those printf() calls out
+Therefore we comment those printf() calls out too.

 ```
 bool ShowPlayerInfo( const char *pField, int nIndex, bool bShowDetails = true, bool bCSV = false )